sosreport/sos/README.md

 $ sudo ./bin/sosreport
 ```

-If you want to run it with all the options enabled (this can take a long time)
+To see a list of all available plugins and plugin options, run
 ```
-$ sudo ./bin/sos report -a
+$ sudo ./bin/sos report -l
 ```